 What are the benefits of dental implants?

-Depending on how many implants you need and the condition of your mouth, the entire process can take anywhere from three-to-nine months.
-Dr. MacDonald can complete each patient’s procedure entirely at our Archdale dental office within a series of appointments.
+The entire dental implant process can take anywhere from three to nine months, depending on how many implants you need and the condition of your mouth.
+Fortunately, we can complete each patient’s procedure entirely at our Archdale office within a series of appointments.

-The overall cost of a dental implant procedure varies from patient to patient depending on the number of implants needed, any supplementary procedures required, and how much their insurance will cover.
+The overall cost of a dental implant procedure varies from patient to patient depending on several factors.
+This may include the number of implants needed, any supplementary procedures required, and how much their insurance will cover.

 If you have good oral health, you’ll be able to receive dental implants right away.
 However, if you’ve lost any bone or have advanced periodontitis, we’ll have to rehabilitate the health of your mouth prior to inserted implants.